Why do I need a firm like

 Do you work outside Nevada?

-Although we are based in southern Nevada, and do a good portion of our assignments there, we are actively involved on projects in Arizona, California, and other states with extensive public land ownership.
+Although we are based in southern Nevada, and do a good portion of our assignments there, we are actively involved on projects in other Western states with extensive public land ownership.

 What can be done